- 6:30 pm

 - City Hall

 Manitowoc, WI 54220

-Any member of the public wishing to address the mayor and Common Council has the opportunity to do so at the first and second regular meetings of the month, just before the recess, which usually occurs between 7:15 pm and 7:30 pm.
-Six standing committees of the council report with recommendations on all matters coming before the council.
+Any member of the public wishing to address the Mayor and Common Council has the opportunity to do so at the Council meeting each month, during public input, which usually occurs between 6:30 pm and 6:45 pm.
+Four standing committees of the Council report with recommendations on all matters coming before the council.

 Agendas & Minutes

 Watch Past Common Council Meetings OnlineVideos | Prior to 02/24/2014